phenotypic/WiFiCrackPy/README.md

 python3 WiFiCrackPy.py
 ```

 The script is fairly easy to use, simply run it using the command above and enter your `sudo` password when prompted.
+The script also requires authorisaiton for location services in order to perform Wi-Fi scanning.

 Here are some flags you can add:

 | Flag | Description |
 | --- | --- |